freedomofpress/securedrop-docs/docs/servers.rst

 --------------

-.. note:: Installing Ubuntu is simple and may even be something you are very familiar with, but we **strongly** encourage you to read and follow this documentation exactly as there are some "gotchas" that may cause your SecureDrop setup to break.
+.. note:: Installing Ubuntu is simple and may even be something you are very familiar with, but it is **strongly** encouraged that youread and follow this documentation exactly as there are some "gotchas" that may cause your SecureDrop setup to break.

-The SecureDrop *Application Server* and *Monitor Server* run **Ubuntu Server 20.04.2 LTS (Focal Fosse)**.
+The SecureDrop *Application Server* and *Monitor Server* run **Ubuntu Server 20.04.2 LTS (Focal Fossa)**.
 To install Ubuntu on the servers, you must first download and verify the Ubuntu installation media.
 You should use the *Admin Workstation* to download and verify the Ubuntu installation media.